Jektt/RyzenMasterAutoApply/README.md

 # RyzenMasterAutoApply
 Simple AutoHotkey script to apply **Profile1**.
-Put in %startup% folder to apply automatically.
+Put in shell:startup folder to apply automatically.

 Edit in Notepad and edit RyzenPath if required.